smithlabcode/falco/README.md

 Running falco
 =============

-Run falco in a hypothetical with the following command, where the `example.fq` file provided can be replaced with any FASTQ file
+Run falco in with the following command, where the `example.fq` file provided can be replaced with the path to any FASTQ file you want to run `falco`
 ```
 $ falco example.fq
 ```